 Discuss With Your Doctor

-Do not take this medication if you are allergic to Effexor, or if
+Do not use this medication if you are allergic to ibuprofen, aspirin or other NSAIDs.

-Before taking Effexor, tell your doctor if you are allergic to any medications,
+Before taking ibuprofen, tell your doctor if you are allergic to any drugs,

 or if you have:

 - History of heart attack, stroke, or blood clot